WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.8.10.2 =
+= 1.8.11 =
-* Minor performance improvements + a fix for potential SQL vulnerability
+* New default style, new option to prioritise the posts, exclude related posts on Custom Post types and more...
+Check out the Changelog for more details.

 == Changelog ==